mj10021/g-win/README.md

 at your option.

 ## Contribution

+Contributions are welcome!
+Please submit a pull request or open an issue for suggestions and improvements.

+1. Fork the repository.

+2. Create a new branch: `git checkout -b feature/your-feature-name`.

+3. Commit your changes: `git commit 'Add some feature'`.

+4. Push to the branch: `git push origin feature/your-feature-name`.

+5. Open a pull request.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be